Nippur: Early Dynastic period

-Akkadian, Ur III, and Old Babylonian periods
+Akkadian period (c.
+2350-2150 BCE)

 Late in the 3rd millennium BC, Nippur was conquered and occupied by the rulers of Akkad, or Agade, and numerous votive objects of Sargon, Rimush, and Naram-Sin testify to the veneration in which they also held this sanctuary.
-Naram-Sin rebuilt both the Ekur temple and the city walls, and in the accumulation of debris now marking the ancient site, his remains are found about halfway from the top to the bottom.
+Naram-Sin rebuilt both the Ekur temple and the 17.5 meter wide city walls.
 One of the few instances of Nippur being recorded as having its own ruler comes from a tablet depicting a revolt of several Mesopotamian cities against Naram-Sin, including Nippur under Amar-enlila.
 The tablet goes on to relate that Naram-Sin defeated these rebel cities in nine battles, and brought them back under his control.
 The Weidner tablet (ABC 19) suggests that the Akkadian Empire fell as divine retribution, because of Sargon's initiating the transfer of "holy city" status from Nippur to Babylon.

 This Akkadian occupation was succeeded by occupation during the third dynasty of Ur, and the constructions of Ur-Nammu, the great builder of temples, are superimposed immediately upon those of Naram-Sin.
 Ur-Nammu gave the temple its final characteristic form.
 Partly razing the constructions of his predecessors, he erected a terrace of bricks, some 12 m high, covering a space of about 32,000 m^{2}.
 Near the northwestern edge, towards the western corner, he built a ziggurat of three stages of dry brick, faced with kiln-fired bricks laid in bitumen.
 On the summit stood, as at Ur and Eridu, a small chamber, the special shrine or abode of the god.
 Access to the stages of the ziggurat, from the court beneath, was by an inclined plane on the south-east side.
 To the north-east of the ziggurat stood, apparently, the House of Bel, and in the courts below the ziggurat stood various other buildings, shrines, treasure chambers, and the like.
 The whole structure was oriented with the corners toward the cardinal points of the compass.